Dynamic Test-Time Augmentation via Differentiable Functions: Experiments

-ImageNet is the most widely used 1000-class image recognition dataset.
-It is composed of 1.3 million training images and 50,000 test images.
-We used ResNet50 and DeiT as the classification model.
-For optimization, we employ Adam with learning rate $0.001$ for URIE, $0.0001$ for DynTTA and Loss Predictor, and decay the learning rate every 8 epochs by 10.
-These models are trained in $30$ epochs.

-We show the results in Table~\ref{tab:in}.
-In the non-blind setting, URIE improves \textit{Unseen} accuracy but reduces the clean accuracy by a maximum of about 1.6 points.
-Loss Predictor does not decrease the ResNet50 clean accuracy, but the improvement in \textit{Unseen} accuracy is small.
-In DeiT, Loss Predictor showed a decrease in both clean and \textit{Unseen} accuracy.
-DynTTA slightly reduces the clean accuracy, but the improvement in \textit{Unseen} accuracy is higher than the comparison method.
-In the blind setting, URIE and Loss Predictor experiments showed almost the same trend results as in the non-blind setting.
+The results for classification accuracy on the ImageNet dataset are shown in \Cref{tab:in}.
+In the non-blind setting, URIE improves robustness but reduces the clean accuracy by a maximum of about 1.6 percentage points.
+LP does not decrease the ResNet50 clean accuracy, but the improvement in robustness is small.
+In DeiT~\cite{deit}, LP shows a decrease in both clean accuracy and robustness.
+DynTTA slightly reduces the clean accuracy, but it improves robustness more than the comparison methods.
+In the blind setting, URIE and LP experiments show almost the same trend in results as in the non-blind setting.
 DynTTA improves robustness over URIE without degrading the clean accuracy.